Memorial Union (University of Wisconsin–Madison): Building it

-The exterior of the main wing was designed by University Architect Arthur Peabody.
-Opened October 5, 1928, the facility is operated by the Wisconsin Union, a membership organization.
+Opened on October 5, 1928, the facility is operated by the Wisconsin Union, a membership organization.
 Porter Butts, the first director, called it a "college union" because it combines the characteristics of a student union ("student activity center" in other countries) and a student government ("students' union" in other countries) in an organization that brings together students, faculty, and members of the surrounding community.